pqzk-labs/zk-coprocessor-bridge/README.md

 # ZK Coprocessor Bridge 🛡️

 **Status:** ⚠️ In Development (built for the **Solana Cypherpunk Hackathon**)
-**Tagline:** Privacy coprocessor for Solana: bridge Solana to Aztec private functions via Ethereum using Wormhole VAAs — with finality guarantees and replay‑safe L1→L2 queues.
+**Tagline:** ZK Coprocessor for Solana — A bridge enabling private ZK functions on Aztec via Ethereum and Wormhole, with finality and replay-safe messaging.

 **Project Page:** https://arena.colosseum.org/projects/explore/zk-coprocessor-bridge